hotschedules/slate/source/includes/bodhicloud/gettingstarted.md

 - Enter username
 - Enter password
 - Click Try it out!
-- You should see a Response Code 200;  Now you are logged into the APIDocs
+- You should see a Response Code 200
 - Scroll back to the top of the page and enter your Namespace in the box provided and click Explore

 ### Exploring the APIDocs